Karya55/Web-User-Recommendation/README.md

 2 methods have been used.
 1. Using Similarity algorithms
 Similarity matrix is used.
+Used mlxtend
+pip install mlxtend

-2. Using Association Rule Mining : Better for this case, because it lookes for past cases Used Apriori
+2. Using Association Rule Mining : Better for this case, because it lookes for past cases Used mlxtend pip install mlxtend

+Used Apriori
 Choose one from the following for installation:
 Install with pip pip install apyori.